sulenurk/FocusFlow/PRIVACY_POLICY.md

 ## Internet Connection

-FocusFlow does not require an internet connection to function.
+Nagomi Desk does not require an internet connection to function.

 ## Third Parties

-FocusFlow does not use third-party analytics, advertising, or tracking services.
+Nagomi Desk does not use third-party analytics, advertising, or tracking services.

 ## Contact